 The Petitioner filed a Form 133 Petition for Correction of an Error for each parcel referenced in the attachment to this Final Determination claiming that there was a mathematical error in computing the parcel's assessment.
-In those petitions, the Petitioner pointed to the Board's decision in Brenwick TND Communities, LLC & BDC Cardinal Associates, LP v.
+In the part of the Form 133 that the Petitioner addressed to local officials, the Petitioner pointed to the Board's decision in Brenwick TND Communities, LLC & BDC Cardinal Associates, LP v.
 Clay Twp.
 Assessor, et al. pet. nos.
 29-003-03-1-5-00034 et al. (Ind.
 Bd.
-Tax Rev. May 15, 2006) and a recent decision from the county assessor.
-The Petitioner claimed that its common areas should have been valued at zero for the years preceding those decisions.
+Tax Rev. May 15, 2006) and a recent decision from the county assessor and claimed that the Petitioners common areas should have been valued at zero for the years preceding those decisions.